 What about general anesthetic?

-General anesthetic (which puts the child in a deep sleep), is rarely used in
+General anesthetic (which puts the child in a deep sleep), is rarely used in dental work unless:

 - A procedure cannot otherwise be performed safely.

 - The child has a condition which limits cooperation or the ability to follow instructions.

 - The child needs a lengthy treatment.

 - The child needs more complex dental treatment or oral surgery.